varfish-org/annonars/README.md

 ## Running the CLI

-You can enable the annonars CLI by building the project with the `cli` feature:
+You can enable the annonars CLI by building the project with the `cli` feature (easiest done with `--all-features`):

 ```
-# cargo run --all-features cli -- --help
+# cargo run --all-features -- --help
 ```

 ## Working with TSV Files